2023 Best General Visual & Performing Arts Associate Degree Schools

 After completing their Associate Degree, visual arts graduates from Northern Virginia Community College carry an average student debtload of $14,050.

 A rank of #4 on this year’s list means Full Sail University is a great place for general visual and performing arts students working on their associate degree.
-Located in the suburb of Winter Park, Full Sail University is a private for-profit school with a fairly large student population.
+Located in the suburb of Winter Park, Full Sail University is a private for-profit school with a very large student population.

 Visual Arts majors at Full Sail University take out an average of $28,880 in student loans while working on their Associate Degree.
 This translates to an average monthly loan payment of $304, based on a 10-year repayment plan.

-Read full report on General Visual & Performing Arts at Full Sail University
+Full General Visual & Performing Arts at Full Sail University Report

-Full General Visual & Performing Arts at University of Advancing Technology Report
+Read full report on General Visual & Performing Arts at University of Advancing Technology

-Oklahoma State University Institute of Technology did quite well in this year’s ranking of the best places for general visual and performing arts students to get a associate degree.
-It came in at #7 on the list.
+Oklahoma State University Institute of Technology ranked #7 on this year’s Best General Visual & Performing Arts Associate Degree Schools list.
 OSU Institute of Technology is a small public school located in the town of Okmulgee.

-With a ranking of #9, Borough of Manhattan Community College did quite well on this year’s best schools for general visual and performing arts students working on their associate degree.
+Borough of Manhattan Community College did quite well in this year’s ranking of the best places for general visual and performing arts students to get a associate degree.
+It came in at #9 on the list.
 BMCC is a fairly large public school located in the large city of New York.

 The average amount in student loans that visual arts majors at BMCC take out while working on their Associate Degree is $15,259.